Secret Superstar: Plot

 Insia Malik, a 15-year-old girl, lives with her Muslim family in Baroda: her mother Najma, her brother Guddu, her paternal grandmother, and her abusive father Farookh, who often beats his wife.
-Insia is very passionate about singing, and her mother supports her, but her father is against her dream of being a singer.
+Insia is very passionate about singing, and while her mother supports her, her father is against her dream.

-She records a song wearing a niqab, so Farookh can't find out her identity, and uploads the video on YouTube under the name of 'Secret Superstar' using the laptop gifted by Najma.
+Insia records a song wearing a niqab, so Farookh can't find out her identity, and uploads the video on YouTube under the name of 'Secret Superstar' using a laptop gifted to her by Najma.
 She becomes an overnight sensation and grabs the attention of Shakti Kumar, a talented but pretentious music director based in Mumbai.
 He requests Insia to record a song, but she refuses as she hears a lot of negative things about him.
-Due to her poor academic grades, Farookh rips out all the strings from her guitar.
+Due to Insia’s poor academic grades, Farookh rips out all the strings from her guitar.

-The next night, after discovering that Najma sold a valuable necklace to buy Insia's laptop, Farookh thrashes her and tells Insia to throw out the laptop.
+The next night, after discovering that Najma sold a valuable necklace to buy Insia's laptop, Farookh thrashes his wife and orders his daughter to throw out the laptop.
 Insia gets so angry that she snatches the laptop and drops it from the balcony where it falls and shatters on the street.
 After fleeing from school to record a song for Kumar, she is unable to sing a certain party song.
-Insia tells this to Kumar who reveals that it is a remix.
+Insia tells this to Kumar, who reveals that it is a remix.
 He tells her about the original version which was launched ten years ago.
 After singing the original song, her fame grows and she is nominated for the Best Female Singer.
 Insia persuades Kumar to arrange a meeting with his ex-wife's lawyer.
 The lawyer prepares divorce papers for Najma to sign, and gives them to Insia.